tpall/reports-presentations/README.md

-# reports-presentations
+# Reports and presentations

-Rmarkdown presentations and reports
+Introductory slides to Rmarkdown presentations and reports.